varnishcache/varnish-cache/doc/sphinx/users-guide/increasing_your_hitrate.rst

 You can use varnishtop to identify what URLs are hitting the backend the most. ``varnishtop -i txurl`` is an essential command.
-You can see some other examples of varnishtop usage in :ref:`tutorial-statistics`.
+You can see some other examples of varnishtop usage in :ref:`users-guide-statistics`.

 Tool: varnishlog